-However—in reality—since the motivation behind most reverse splits is generally looked at unfavorably by the investment community, these splits often immediately create downward pressure on a stock, whereas a forward split, more often than not, pushes a stock’s price higher in the near term.
+However, in reality, since the motivation behind most reverse splits is generally looked at unfavorably by the investment community, these splits often immediately create downward pressure on a stock, whereas a forward split, more often than not, pushes a stock’s price higher in the near term.
+If you’re interested in upcoming splits or reverse splits, you can find a split calendar here.

 1. The desire to increase the share price, especially if the shares are penny stocks.
 Low prices tend to elicit negative emotions in investors and inhibit the attention of the big money on Wall Street or coverage by major research firms.

-2. Companies looking to create spinoffs at attractive prices may use reverse splits.
-Tyco International (TYC), Motorola Solutions (MSI) and Time Warner (TWX) all employed this strategy when they broke up their companies.
+2. Companies looking to create spin-offs at attractive prices may use reverse splits.
+Tyco International (TYC), Motorola Solutions (MSI) and Time Warner all employed this strategy when they broke up their companies.

 3. Major stock exchanges have minimum dollar amounts for the price of the stocks they list.
 So, to stay listed, a low-priced stock may reverse split in order to push its price to those minimums.